Core Calculators

 No commercial de minimis; Form M and PAAR required for most imports

-Import Process — China to Nigeria
+Import Process — US to Nigeria

 Commercial imports into Nigeria require an active Form M (filed via TradeMonitor) and a PAAR before cargo arrives.
 An authorized dealer bank must endorse foreign-exchange transactions.
 Goods are cleared through NCS using the Nigeria Integrated Customs Information System (NICIS II), and most importers retain a licensed customs agent for entry.
 Pre-shipment inspection is required for many product categories.